lextoumbourou/notes/notes/reference/moocs/coursera/uol-discrete-mathematics/week-19-combinatorics-a.md

 ## Lesson 10.103 The basics of counting

 * [Product Rule](permanent/product-rule.md)
-    * To determine the number of different possibile outcomes in a complex process, we can break the problem into a sequence of two independent tasks:
+    * To determine the number of different possible outcomes in a complex process, we can break the problem into a sequence of two independent tasks:
-        * if there are n ways of doing the first task
+        * if there are $n$ ways of doing the first task
         * for each of these ways of doing the first task, there are $m$ ways of doing the 2nd task.
         * then there are n * m different ways of doing the whole process.
     * Example